marcocharlie/advice-app/README.md

 # advice-app
-A simple backend server application showing Go implementation of JSON-RPC 2.0.
-A light frontend Node Js app client for API consumption is offered.
+A simple backend application showing Go implementation of JSON-RPC 2.0.
+A light frontend Node Js application for API consumption is offered.

 In addition, a Redis local cache is implemented, data is refreshed every 5 minutes.